 Deploy for Free

-You can deploy instances of some Render service types free of charge:
+You can deploy instances of some Render services free of charge:

 Free instances have important limitations, and you should not use them for production applications.
 However, they’re perfect for testing out a new technology, working on a hobby project, or previewing Render’s developer experience!